The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/10-sessions-and-login.md

 ### Setting Cookie Data on Login

-Now that we have `req.session`, we can send cookies to our users when they login.
+In order to implement all of those security features above, we only want to give cookies to logged-in users.

 In our `login` controller, after the `userModel` validates the login credentials, we can save the validated user's ID in `req.session`.
 When we send the response, the session cookie will be included with that `userId` data: